Reading-eScience-Centre/leaflet-coverage/README.md

 ```

 It's the job of the CoverageLayerFactory to choose the right renderer for a
 given Coverage object.
-Currently this happens only based on the coverage type.
+Currently this happens only based on the `Coverage.type` property.
 If more control is needed, then renderers can be easily invoked manually, or
 a more sophisticated factory class may be developed.